June 1, 2021

 You will have to continue to water this way until your grass reaches about three inches.
 Once it has reached that height, watering your grass twice every week would be enough.

-10 Tips & Tricks To Make It 10-Times Easier!
+10 Tips & Tricks To Make Planting Grass Seed 10-Times Easier!

 Here are a few simple tips that will help you see success with plant grass seeds on hard dirt.

-1. Soil test: Testing soil can help you understand which nutrients are lacking for lawn growth.
+1. Soil test: Testing soil can help you understand which nutrients are lacking for grass growth.
 Collect 3-inch deep samples from a dozen different areas in your yard.
-Mix these to create a sample for testing.
+Mix these to create a sample for soil testing.
 The results will indicate which fertilizer to choose.
 Make sure you till the fertilizer 10–12 inches into the soil.

-2. Compost: Increasing beneficial microbial activity in the soil can benefit lawn growth.
+2. Compost: Increasing beneficial microbial activity in the soil can benefit grass growth.
 Loosen dry soil to a depth of 6 inches with the help of a rototiller and till compost to 18 inches.
 Take note that the compost should ideally weigh as much as 25–50% of the soil.
 Don’t forget to level the soil once you’re done.

-3. Sprinkle at two different angles: How you sprinkle the grass seeds impacts how evenly the grass is sown.
+3. Sprinkle at two different angles: How you sprinkle grass seeds impacts how evenly the grass is sown.
 Ideally, you want to divide the grass seeds into two sets, and then, sprinkle both sets separately at a right angle to one another.
 This method of sprinkling seeds ensures a more uniform spread.
 Once you’re done, make sure you lightly rake the soil to help the seeds gain root.

 4. Planting season: Cool-season grass, such as tall fescue, should be planted in fall or winter to promote faster growth.
-On the other hand, warm-season grass, such as bermudagrass, should be planted between late spring and summer.
+On the other hand, warm-season grass, such as bermudagrass, should be planted between late spring and early summer.

 5. Mixing the seeds in soil: Grass seeds need to be mixed well with a quarter-inch of the topmost soil to enhance lawn growth.
 An easy way to do this can be using a piece of plywood that is about 0.75 inches thick.
 On one end of the plywood, drive more than a dozen long nails.
 Run the final tool through the soil about three to four times to help mix the seeds well.